traderplanet/quickiebar/readme.txt

 9. Custom icon chooser to select or search through 500+ icons (provided by FontAwesome)

 == Changelog ==

+= 1.1.0 | Feb 19, 2015 =
+* Feature: Enhanced the capability of Conditional Triggering, allowing users to toggle individual pages or posts to be shown or hidden

 = 1.0.1 | Feb 10, 2015 =
 * Fix: Users with old versions of fontawesome installed on their site could not select icons properly